 The whole world will soon be on the edge of their seats, as Rugby World Cup 2015 comes to screens and stadiums this September.
 The Tournament, which sees 20 teams competing against each other for the ultimate prize, will be hosted in England and played at 13 match venues around the country.

-As official soft drink, water and sport drinks supplier, Coca-Cola have tackled rugby fever straight on and launched a kickin’ campaign to accelerate the levels of excitement over the next few months.
-They’ll be giving away up to one million limited edition rugby balls from now until November, which can be won by picking up a promotional pack of Coca-Cola, Diet Coke, Coca-Cola Zero or Coca-Cola Life, and entering the 10 digit unique code at www.winaball.co.uk.
+As official soft drink, water and sport drinks supplier, The Coca-Cola Company has tackled rugby fever straight on and launched a kickin’ campaign to accelerate the levels of excitement over the next few months.
+They’ll be giving away up to one million limited edition rugby balls from now until November, which can be won by picking up a promotional pack of Coca-Cola, Diet Coke or Coca-Cola Zero, and entering the 10 digit unique code at www.winaball.co.uk.

 And, it’s not just any ball that’s up for grabs.
 Winners will get their hands on an exclusive, hand-stitched, size four Rugby World Cup 2015 Coca-Cola Gilbert replica rugby ball, perfect for rugby fans and ideal for beginners looking to score a try.
-Newbies can check out Coca-Cola and ParkLives four-part video series for a quick and easy ‘how to’ guide.
+Newbies can check out Coca-Cola Great Britain and ParkLives' four-part video series for a quick and easy ‘how-to’ guide.

 A Rugby World Cup 2015 Coca-Cola Gilbert replica rugby ball